twomile/js-bats/README.md

 # js-bats
 🦇🎃 Include bats in your web GUI with a small JS file and a single line of code.

+Based on the work of [Eric Grange at DelphiTools](https://www.delphitools.info/2013/10/30/pimp-your-website-with-an-halloween-bat/).

 First, include the script in your header or footer.